Blocking Search Keywords in School Manager

 1. Select Import CSV.

-Step 2: Set up a blocked keywords filtering rule
+Step 2: Set up a blocked keywords filtering policy

-1. Go to Filtering > Content Filtering and select Add Rule.
-The Editing Rule dialog will appear.
+1. Go to Filtering > Content Filtering and select Create Policy.
+The Editing Policy dialog will appear.

-2. Give the new filtering rule a name.
+2. Give the new filtering policy a name.

 3. On the Type dropdown list, select the blocked keyword pool that you have just created.